Parsley Plant: How To Grow, Harvest & Use Them

 You can store fresh parsley wrapped in a cup of water in the fridge for a couple of days.

-To freeze your parsley plant, all you have to do is put your fresh leaves into a freezer-safe bag, seal it, and keep the plants flat.
+To freeze your parsley plant, you must put your fresh leaves into a freezer-safe bag, seal it, and keep the plants flat.
 It won’t be able to be used as a garnish, but you can easily use it in your recipes.

 You can also dry parsley, although it won’t be as flavorful.
 To dry, bundle stems and tie them with kitchen twine.
 Hang the bundles upside down until they’re dry.
 Then, crumble the dried leaves and store them in an air-tight container.